clarkkozak/Notes/ultimate-redux/README.md

 Why immutability

 - Predictability
-  - no suprising down the road
+  - no surprises down the road
 - faster to detect change
   - JS compares the references, instead of each property
 - concurrency